 - Labs have big strong tails and will absolutely knock anything in wagging range off your coffee table.
 Lab owners keep all kinds of things in funny places for this reason.

 - They are big strong dogs and can be very rambunctious if they're not getting enough exercise.
-They need vigorous play, and about half an hour of walking or running each day.
-Every dog is different and some require more exercise than others.
-When getting a pet, it's important to acknowlege the time commitment that pet ownership requires.
+They need vigorous play and about half an hour of walking or running each day.
+Every dog is different, and some require more exercise than others.
+When getting a pet, it's important to acknowledge the time commitment that pet ownership requires.